grafana/business-input/docs/sources/panels/node-graph.md

 ## Node fields

-- String field `id` with node ids.
+- Use the String field `id` for node IDs.
-- String field `title` for node names.
+- Use the String field `title` for node names.

 ## Edge fields

-- String field `id` for edge ids.
+- Use the String field `id` for edge IDs.
-- String field `source` for source id.
+- Use the String field `source` for source IDs.
-- String field `target` for target id.
+- Use the String field `target` for target IDs.
-- Number field `mainstat` for the value.
+- Use the Number field `mainstat` for the value.

 {{< figure src="/media/docs/grafana/panels-visualizations/business-input/graph.png" class="border" alt="Graph panels like Node Graph can be tested using Static Data Source." >}}